Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers

-The projective metric geometry of $\pnuc(M)$ is intrinsic and invariant under external gauge transformations (Proposition~\ref{prop:gauge-nucleus}).
-When the indexing categories are finite, the Isbell inequalities also endow $\pnuc(M)$ with a canonical polyhedral stratification.
-The bridge between these two viewpoints is provided by the \emph{gap matrix} $\delta^{(f,g)}$: its zero entries record the witness relation and hence the combinatorial cell of $(f,g)$, while its positive entries measure slack.
+The projective metric of $\pnuc(M)$ is intrinsic and gauge-invariant (Proposition~\ref{prop:gauge-nucleus}).
+When the indexing sets are finite, the Isbell inequalities also endow $\pnuc(M)$ with a polyhedral stratification.
+The bridge between metric and polyhedral structure is the \emph{gap matrix} $\delta^{(f,g)}$: its zero entries record the witness relation and hence the combinatorial cell, while its positive entries measure slack.